juliodelfino/db_ui/README.md

 ## High speed
 This application boots up in around 1000 milliseconds!

-## Ruby on Rails framework concepts
-Rails framework is so easy to use, you can build a running website in less than an hour!
-If you're familiar with coding in Ruby on Rails, you will easily get to know how this application is being built using their concepts.

 ## Technologies used
 - Spark Web
 - Velocity Template